 As aways playtime around Christmas produces some interesting things, this was puzzling but seemed to excite the humans, I didn't quite understand why these things (little bikes) were wizzing around the track (or sometimes leaving the track on the bends).

 I had a bit of an awkward fall off a hospital bed when visiting a human later on in January and that put me out of action for a couple of weeks as I hurt my leg.
 Getting back to fitness has taken a lot longer than usual, my human is only letting me do short walks and occasional gentle runs until I am fully fit.
 I’ve managed to get over to Hilbre Island and to Delamere Forest so far.
-Some days I feel really tired and when I am feeling like that sleeping is my favourite pastime.
+Some days I feel really tired and when I am feeling like that my favourite pastime is sleeping.
 I had a short walk at Llandegla with one of my humans while the other one went biking, I was not happy that I couldn’t chase the bike.

 There was a pleasant walk to the pub for treats and a drink (water for me),as you can see from the photo I really expected to be given some beer but, nope, I wasn’t allowed any.